We’re committed to promoting gender equality in the workplace and helping our women thrive at work.

 Managing safety and supporting the health and wellbeing of our people creates an environment in which employees can perform at their best, are resilient in time of change, are engaged and productive and continue to develop – doing the right thing for our people, customers and community.

-To see more on our commitment to the wellbeing of our people, refer to NAB’s Health, Safety and Wellbeing Policy.
+To see more on our commitment to the wellbeing of our people, refer to NAB’s health, safety and wellbeing policy (PDF, 61KB).

 We do this by offering a range of tools, resources, services and programs to assist in managing physical health and mental wellbeing.
 This includes a strong focus on early intervention and providing specialist health management, rehabilitation and return to work advice for employees who experience a physical or psychological illness and injury.